 The apples and oranges argument of MMA vs. Boxing makes me roll my eyes sometimes.
 Some feel caged combat is overrated and deprived of any athletic craftsmanship.
 In contrast, others say clashes of the pugilistic variety are too one-dimensional and archaic to be considered real fighting.
-It’s easy to understand how MMA can look like an uneducated brawl at times, but you have to remember the sport is currently in its golden years.
+It’s easy to understand how MMA can sometimes look like an uneducated brawl, but you have to remember the sport is currently in its golden years.

-Boxing’s organizational roots can be traced back to 1743, while the Marquess of Queensberry rules that were drafted in 1867 have governed Boxing ever since.
+Boxing’s organizational roots can be traced back to 1743, and the Marquess of Queensberry rules, drafted in 1867, have governed It ever since.

-The first organized Mixed Martial Arts bout took place in 1989 in Japan for the Shooto promotion, while the Ultimate Fighting Championship held their inaugural event in 1993.
+The first organized Mixed Martial Arts bout took place in 1989 in Japan for the Shooto promotion, while the Ultimate Fighting Championship held its inaugural event in 1993.

 Outside of certain countries with no athletic commission, the Unified Rules drafted by the New Jersey State Athletic Control Board in 2000 are the standard rules that regulate MMA today.

-That is 269 years for Boxing with 145 years under its current format compared to 23 years for Mixed Martial Arts with 12 years under its contemporary design.
+That is 269 years for Boxing, 145 years under its current format, compared to 23 years for mixed martial arts and 12 years under its contemporary design.
 MMA is still evolving, and the evidence of this is dictated in the UFC’s welterweight division.

 Photography by Josh Hedges